Division of Behavioral and Social Sciences and Education

 Gulf Research Program

-Thirty-year research program that focuses on human health and environmental protection in the Gulf of Mexico region.
+Thirty-year research program that focuses on human health, environmental protection, and oil system safety in the Gulf of Mexico region.
 Read more

 As the operating arm of the National Academy of Sciences and the National Academy of Engineering, the National Research Council's mission is to improve government decision making and public policy, increase public understanding, and promote the acquisition and dissemination of knowledge in matters involving science, engineering, technology, and health.
 Our independent, expert reports and other scientific activities inform policies and actions that have the power to improve the lives of people in the U.S. and around the world.

 The Research Council performs its studies and workshops through six major divisions; Behavioral and Social Sciences and Education, Earth and Life Studies, Engineering and Physical Sciences, Policy and Global Affairs, Transportation Research Board, and the Gulf Research Program.